KiandaBPM/docs/content/docs/platform/rules/tables/import-csv.md

    - **CSV separator** - the default separator is a comma ( **,** ) but you can set it to any character, number or symbol you want.
 Keep in mind that the separator fields separates each column of a row.
 For example you can have a file that looks as follows:

-     *This image represents how a table looks like applying the Import CSV rule with a sample file and when the CSV separator is set to a comma ( **,** )*
+     *This image represents how a table looks like applying the Import CSV rule with a sample file and when the CSV separator is set to a comma ( **,** ) see below:*

      ![Comma separated CSV file](/images/import-csv-comma.jpg)